 If you thrift for clothing and newer items, then maybe the thrift stores closer to the higher end neighborhoods would get you better results.

 The ones that are filled with lots of new merchandise donated by stores.
 They have very few items donated by actual people and what they do have is very much curated by employees.
 Only the highest quality stuff makes it on the shelves.
-I prefer the thrift stores that pretty much put out anything that gets donated.
+I prefer the thrift stores that pretty much put out anything that gets donated and let me decide if I want it or not!

 7) Travel outside your normal area occasionally